Life to Eagle Scout

 Eagle Board of Review

 When a Scout has finished all requirements for Eagle they are to bring their entire package by the Scout Shop or mail it to the Great Alaska Council via Certified Return Receipt Mail.
-They are to include the completed Eagle Application, Ambition and life purpose statement (as described in the Eagle Application), entire Eagle Workbook, before and after pictures of their project.
+They are to include the completed Eagle Application, Ambition and Life Purpose statement, ENTIRE Eagle Workbook, before and after pictures of their project.
 The Scout is responsible for gathering all required signatures before his package is sent to the Scout Shop.
 Units are responsible for proof reading and ensuring that the package is complete and accurate.
-After Council verification of the application, the Eagle's paperwork will be forwarded to the appropriate District Advancement Chair who will contact the Scout to schedule the Eagle Board of Review.
+After Council verification of the application, the Eagle's paperwork will be forwarded to the appropriate Team or District Advancement Chair who will contact the Scout to schedule the Eagle Board of Review.

 Effective Aug.
 1, 2017.